-Children will love the Life and Expression galleries which feature exhibits from the fields of nature, history and science, while mums and dads will marvel at the fine art galleries that include masterpieces by Rembrandt, Salvador Dalí, and Renoir.
+All visitors will love the Life and Expression galleries which feature exhibits from the fields of nature, history and science, while art lovers will marvel at the fine art galleries that include masterpieces by Rembrandt, Salvador Dalí, and Renoir.

 This is one of the more unusual attractions in Glasgow but it’s no less popular for it.

 The Necropolis is a historic graveyard situated on a hill overlooking the cathedral, where more than 50,000 burial stones cover 37 acres.

 Many of the decorative tombs and headstones date from Victorian times and the majority are quite unlike anything you’ll see in any other graveyard in Scotland.